Revlin/SimEdit/README.txt

 Shift + F 	- Fill all pixels matching the brightness (whiteness) of the cursor selection with selected color

-S 	- Save current canvas to file
+S 	- Temporarily save canvas for later retrieval via undo (see below; this does NOT save to file)

-Shift + S 	- Temporarily save canvas for later retrieval via undo (below)
+Shift + S 	- Save current canvas to file (normal save)

 U 	- Undo to initial state of current canvas